 Make your walkway look bigger than what it really is using pea gravel or river rock in conjunction with concrete pavers.
 Choose from a variety of colors to provide contrast and interest like these rust colored steps next to mixed lights of the rock.
 You can also match them to your garden border material to help complete the overall look.

 Placing stone so it all fits together well is already a challenge, but doing so within consistently set boundaries is even more so.
-The effect is stunning however, such in these well bordered flagstone paths that lays out perfectly rectangular cut stones intermixed with the natural shapes of well placed stones.
+The effect is stunning, however, such in these well-bordered flagstone paths that lay out perfectly rectangular cut stones intermixed with the natural shapes of well-placed stones.